What's New for 2020 Guide

 Artists who used the Portal last year can sign in using your existing credentials.
 Using your existing account will allow you to see information on projects you submitted in the past.

-Once you have signed in, you’ll see your Contact Details page.
+Once you have signed in, you’ll see the Contact Details page.
 To update your details, click the Edit button.
-To submit a project for 2019, click the “Continue to Submit for an Event” button at the bottom of the page.
+To submit a project for 2020, click the “Continue to Submit for an Event” button at the bottom of the page.